kartAI/KAi_mottakskontroll_objektdeteksjon/README.md

-# Deep Learning for Building Detection for Completeness check in mottakskontroll – Master Thesis
+# Deep Learning for Building Detection for Completeness Check in Mottakskontroll – Master Thesis

 This repository contains the code developed as part of a master's thesis at NTNU.
 The project investigates how deep learning can support the Norwegian Mapping Authority’s *mottakskontroll* (completeness check) for FKB-building data by detecting buildings in aerial imagery using instance segmentation models.

-## 📂 Project Structure
+## Project Structure

 All the code produces in the master's thesis is in the master folder.
 The master folder have the following folders: